Cult-of-Intellect/Docs/docs/DX9WARE/FAQ/errors.md

 Check in Windows Update if the feature update to 24H2 is available, if not you can manually install it using this tool from Microsoft: https://www.microsoft.com/en-us/software-download/windows11

-Once you are on 24H2 it should work, you may need to do the Bloxstrap steps above too, to get you onto the live channel.
+Once you are on 24H2 it should work, you may still need to do Fishstrap steps above too, to get you onto the live channel.
 :::

 </details>